Interviews

 Graduated Harvard Medical School Class of 1979

-Nancy Oriol, MD, was raised in Philadelphia, Pennsylvania and attended Boston University as an undergradute.
-She earned her MD degree from Harvard Medical School in 1979
+Nancy Oriol, MD, was raised in Philadelphia, PA, and attended Boston University as an undergraduate.
+She earned her MD degree from Harvard Medical School in 1979.

-Dr. Oriol is also founder and executive director of the Family Van, a public health outreach program that brings services from the hospital out into the community.
+Dr. Oriol is also a founder and executive director of The Family Van, a public health outreach program that brings services from the hospital out into the community.

 “To have a senior faculty say you all got in through the back door was extremely damaging”